 3. Fill the Surveys As Soon As Possible

-If you are late to fill that spot, you won’t be able to take part in it.
+You see, the marketing company’s budget is not infinite & they can only afford to pay for a certain number of entries.
+If you are too late to fill that spot, you will not be able to take part in it.